Community Chest of Korea: Honor Society

 Since the aim of the Community Chest is to further a culture of donations and charity, it established the Honor Society in December 2007.
-In Community Chest of Korea, Honor Society is for individuals who donate at least 100 million won.
+The Honor Society is for individuals who donate at least 100 million won.
 The society members care deeply about social problems and contribute to social developing by donation and volunteering.
 Especially, through Honor Society, Community Chest of Korea makes an effort to solve problems like social and economic inequality and polarization of classes.
 Members of Honor Society make a declaration to make an effort to help society develop through donation and participation in this group and create a culture for the continual distribution of charity to those in need.

-Current members of the Honor Society include celebrities Im Yoona, Bae Suzy, Park Hae-jin, and Wendy.
+Current members of the Honor Society include celebrities Im Yoona, Bae Suzy, Park Hae-jin, Nayeon, and Wendy.

 Kind Store

 Independent businesses often donate to Community Chest of Korea through the Kind Store campaign.
 Kind Store is an effort through which stores can donate some percentage of their total sales.
 Independent businessmen, small businesses, franchises, academies, and hospitals participate each year in the Kind Store.
 If some store does a Kind Store campaign, Community Chest of Korea sends stickers that symbolize donation and a signboard.